G-groups of Cohen-Macaulay Rings with $n$-Cluster Tilting Objects: The Structure of

 \section{The Structure of $G_1(R)$}

 In this section, unadorned $K$-groups are the Quillen $K$-groups.
 Our goal of this section is to prove Theorem \ref{thmg1}.
-We start with an easy reduction.
-We always assume that $\mcm R$ has an $n$-cluster tilting object $L$ such that $\Lambda := \End_R(L)^{\text{op}}$ has finite global dimension.
+We always assume that $\mcm R$ has an $n$-cluster tilting object $L = L_0^{l_0}\ds \cdots \ds L_t^{\ds l_t}$, with $L_0 = R$, and $L_1,\ldots, L_t$ non-free, non-isomorphic indecomposable maximal Cohen-Macaulay $R$-modules such that $\Lambda := \End_R(L)^{\text{op}}$ has finite global dimension.
+In addition to our blanket assumptions, we assume that $k$ is algebraically closed of characteristic not two and $R$ is a $k$-algebra.
+We begin with an easy reduction.